Desk with Laptop, Calculator, Files and small model of house with epc colours

 Solar PV & Home Batteries

-At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
+At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 10.
+Some of the information in this page refers also to RDSAP 9.94, and clarity is given in each case.
+Note that a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
 In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
 Methods for improving EPC ratings may therefore change in the future.

 Solar Photovoltaic (PV) Panels